Kora Engine, Data Quality Rules and more within our Q2'23 Launch | Register for demo

-Kafka Connect simplifies all this and allows us to separate out these concerns.
-Kafka Connect Sources and Sinks act as sensors on the edge of our analytics platform, loading and unloading events as they happen real time.
+The Connect API in Kafka simplifies all this and allows us to separate out these concerns.
+The Connect API Sources and Sinks act as sensors on the edge of our analytics platform, loading and unloading events as they happen real time.
 Under the hood they are Kafka consumers and producers with a simple and elegant API that allows developers to focus on moving data to and from Kafka.

-Using Kafka Connect, we can keep the ingest/egress layers clean and unpolluted by functional requirements.
-We leave the business logic, the `T` from `ETL`, to the processing layer leaving Connect decoupled from the applications that consume or produce the data it loads.
-The `T` is handled by stream processing engines, most notably Kafka Streams, Apache Flink or Spark Streaming.
+Using the Connect API in Kafka, we can keep the ingest/egress layers clean and unpolluted by functional requirements.
+We leave the business logic, the `T` from `ETL`, to the processing layer leaving the Connect API decoupled from the applications that consume or produce the data it loads.
+The `T` is handled by stream processing engines, most notably Streams API in Kafka, Apache Flink or Spark Streaming.

 NoSQL stores are now an indispensable part of any architecture, the SMACK stack (Spark, Mesos, Akka, Cassandra and Kafka) is becoming increasing popular.
 Its demonstrated scalability and its high write throughput makes it the perfect partner to handle the flood of time series, IoT and industrial scale streams or financial data.
-This made Apache Cassandra an obvious choice as a Kafka Connect sink.
+This made Apache Cassandra an obvious choice as a Connect API in Kafka sink.

 Joshua Ratha, product owner of the Data Hub and trader at Eneco Energy Trade, says: